Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![Closed Sprite Shape](images/2D_SpriteShape_039.png)<br><sub>Fig 33: Closed Sprite Shape, with automatic Corners and a Fill texture</sub>

 Constructing a closed Sprite Shape allows it to use additional Sprite Shape features such as automatic *Corners* and displaying a *Fill* textures.
-A Sprite Shape becomes â€˜closedâ€™ by clearing the *Open Ended* checkbox in the **Sprite Shape Controller** options (see Fig 34 below).
+A Sprite Shape becomes ‘closed’ by clearing the *Open Ended* checkbox in the **Sprite Shape Controller** options (see Fig 34 below).

 ![Clear checkbox](images/2D_SpriteShape_040.png)<br><sub>Fig 34: The *Open Ended* checkbox</sub>